 In 2015, the Company completed a feasibility study and an Environmental Impact Study on the Joyce Lake Property.
-As the iron ore market has started to show signs of recovery and reached over US\$200/t in May 2021, Century has been moving the Joyce Lake Property forward, by submitting the property Environmental Impact Statement to the governments of Canada and Newfoundland and Labrador and also plans a new mineral resources estimate to facilitate the IPO listing in Australia as well as updating the property feasibility study, in the coming months.
+As the iron ore market started to show signs of recovery toward the end of 2020 reaching to a mini- peak at over US\$200/t in May 2021 and maintaining a May 2022 year-to-date average price of approximately US\$140/t, Century has been moving the Joyce Lake Property forward by submitting an updated Environmental Impact Statement to the government of Canada and to the province of Newfoundland and Labrador as an environmental assessment re-registration document.
+Century also plans a new mineral resources estimate and an update of the property feasibility study in H2 2022, to facilitate the planned IPO.